-Technology has changed enormously since the Privacy Act 1993 became law.
 The growing use of internet-connected devices, social media, e-commerce, and cloud storage means large quantities of data can now be easily stored, retrieved, and disclosed anywhere around the world.
 This has many benefits, but it also creates new challenges for the protection of personal information by public and private sector agencies.
 These agencies include school boards and NZSTA.

 Checklist for boards

-- Does your board have a privacy officer?
+- does your board have a privacy officer?

-- Does your board plan to allocate resources (time and money) to support the privacy officer’s training and work?
+- does your board plan to allocate resources (time and money) to support the privacy officer’s training and work?

-- Does your board and school store and dispose of personal information by following the school records retention/ disposal pack?
+- does your board and school store and dispose of personal information by following the school records retention/ disposal pack?